40Digits/wordpress-starter-theme/partials/README.md

 <?php include(get_stylesheet_directory() . '/partials/template-name/name-of-partial.php'); ?>
 ```

-Or use a really handy utility method that looks much nicer and requires less typing :thumbsup::.
+...Or use a really handy utility method that looks much nicer and requires less typing :thumbsup:.
 Don't include the extension, and begin building the path starting in the `partials` directory.
 So something like this:

 ```
 <?php include(get_partial_path('template-name/name-of-partial')); ?>